abdeladim-s/pywhispercpp/README.md

 my_assistant = Assistant(commands_callback=print, n_threads=8)
 my_assistant.start()
 ```
-Here we very simply set the `commands_callback` to a simple `print`
+Here we set the `commands_callback` to a simple `print`, so the commands will just get printed on the screen.
-but you can assign a custom callback that will get executed on every command:

 You can run this example from the command line as well